-We hope this section answers the questions you might have relating to Young Musicians’ Summer School at the Trinity Laban Conservatoire of Music and Dance.
+We hope this section answers the questions you might have relating to our Young Musicians’ Summer Sessions with Trinity Laban Conservatoire of Music and Dance.

-Who is the Young Musicians’ Summer School aimed at?
+Who are the Young Musicians’ Summer Sessions aimed at?

-The Summer School is aimed at young musicians, who play any instrument, sing or compose and are interested in creative work, refining their skills, and challenging themselves musically.
+The Summer Sessions are aimed at young musicians, who play any instrument, sing or compose and are interested in creative work, refining their skills, and challenging themselves musically.

-How old do you have to be in order to take part in the Young Musicians' Summer School?
+How old do you have to be in order to take part in the Young Musicians' Summer Sessions?

 You should be aged from 11 - 17.

 How much experience do I need to be able to take part?